 TD Urgent Day provides one $3 on-demand trip per month to anyone who has their current TD bus fare and has a life-sustaining (non-emergency) trip that cannot be effectively served by bus.

 To take the trip, call 727-540-1900, Monday – Friday 7:30 a.m. – 4:30 p.m., and Saturday 8 a.m. – 4 p.m.

 How Do I Become Eligible for TD services?

 Learn of your approval or denial by calling 727-540-1900 two weeks after the submission of your paperwork.

-If approved for a TD bus pass, the individual will need to bring a government-issued photo ID to one of the PSTA Customer Service Centers listed below.
-In addition, the individual will need to bring cash, credit or debit to purchase their pass:
+If approved for a TD bus fare, the individual will need to bring a government-issued photo ID to one of the PSTA Customer Service Centers listed below.
+In addition, the individual will need to bring cash, credit or debit to purchase their fare:

 More about the Transportation Disadvantaged Program

 The Pinellas County Transportation Disadvantaged (TD) Program is administered by the Pinellas Suncoast Transit Authority (PSTA), which serves as the county Community Transportation Coordinator (CTC).
 The CTC is appointed by the Florida Commission for the Transportation Disadvantaged.
 The CTC works closely with the Local Coordinating Board (LCB), which serves as the policy-making body for the TD Program.
 The LCB is comprised of private citizens, transportation providers and representatives from the MPO, human services agencies and other agencies that serve the transportation disadvantaged community.
 LCB meetings are held bi-monthly, usually on the third Tuesday of the month.
 For more information on LCB meetings, visit Local Coordination Board (LCB) or call Forward Pinellas at 727-464-8250.